 I would always advise having a look at the various options available under the various Help to Buy and see what best suits your needs at helptobuy.gov.uk.

 Many people think that when they’ve completed their purchase and moved into their new home that it’s the end of the matter.
 Everything is paid for, and for the moment there are no further worries.
 Sadly, that isn’t always the case.
 In around 20 to 30 per cent of the cases I manage, additional costs arise that a buyer could be liable for long after they completed their purchase.

 For example, you could have a freehold house with no restrictive covenants burdening the property.
 However, it may lie on a road that’s unadopted or it may not be connected to the drainage system and rely on a septic tank.
 The buyer could be liable for the repair of that road or for the repair, maintenance and emptying of that septic tank.
 Obviously, these costs could go into the thousands.

 Your solicitor should be able to advise you of any additional costs you may be liable for, and I would always budget an additional amount for any extra costs that may arise from their investigations.

-Use solicitors with a specific department for conveyancing, have a look for any testimonials on the website to gauge the success and general opinion of that department by others who have used it to see whether it is recommended or not.
+Use solicitors with a specific department for conveyancing, and have a look for any testimonials on the website to gauge the success and general opinion of that department by others who have used it to see whether it is recommended or not.

 If you are considering buying or selling a property in Manchester, let our conveyancing solicitors help.
-Contact us on 0161 930 5350 or fill out our online contact form for a free, no-obligation and confidential discussion about your property.
+Contact us at 0161 930 5350 or fill out our online contact form for a free, no-obligation and confidential discussion about your property.

 Through a very stressful process buying a first home, Gorvins were confident and collected.
 Able to deliver what they promised and kept me updated through the stages.
 I was glad to have No Stress experience with our conveyancer in amongst the chaos of the rest of it.